 And Don’t Forget the Maintenance Cost

-Websites don’t just maintain themselves, and the best are changing all the time.
-Maintenance is something that most businesses forget to budget or think that they can do it themselves.
-But the first time you delete your entire home page by mistake and lose 8 hours of sales trying to get it back up and running, you’ll wish you’d spent the extra money on a maintenance contract.
-Make sure your web developer offers post-launch maintenance, many don’t because they can’t be bothered by clients calling with small requests.
+Websites don’t just maintain themselves.
+The best websites change all the time as their strategy is tweaked and updated.
+Maintenance is something that most businesses forget to budget, often because they think that they can do it themselves.
+But the first time you delete your entire home page by mistake and lose eight hours of sales while you’re trying to get it back up and running, you’ll wish you’d spent the extra money on a maintenance contract.
+Make sure your web developer offers post-launch maintenance; many don’t because they can’t be bothered with clients calling with small requests.

 Maintenance contracts vary greatly depending upon what you expect from the firm.
 You should budget a minimum of $250 per month to have a designer/developer on call if you have a problem that you can’t fix.
-And if you expect them to do additional work such as creating new images, adding new content, maintaining social media or newsletters, etc. expect the price will go up.
-Executionists offers customized, full-service maintenance plans.
+And if you expect them to do additional work such as creating new images, adding new content, maintaining social media or newsletters, etc., expect the price to go up.
+Executionists offers several customized, full-service maintenance plans.

-A final note: If this website will be a significant part of your business PLEASE DON’T SKIMP on the design and development.
-If you’d expect to pay $100,000 for a brick and mortar retail shop (inventory, interior design, furniture, rent, utilities, staff, equipment, insurance, etc) – then don’t balk at paying reasonable rates for the creation of your online business.
-So, for a small business website you can spend as little as $6,000 or as much as $20,000 or more.
-Your budget should be based on what your business needs.
+If your website will be a significant part of your business DON’T SKIMP on design and development.
+If you would expect to pay $100,000 for a brick and mortar retail shop (inventory, interior design, furniture, rent, utilities, staff, equipment, insurance, etc.), then don’t balk at paying reasonable rates for the creation of your online business.

-If you’ve read this far you must be serious about your web business.
-Take the next step and click the button below to fill out our short inquiry form and we will get back to you ASAP with a recommendation.
+If you’ve read this far, you must be serious about your web business.
+Take the next step by clicking the button below to fill out our short inquiry form.
+We will get back to you ASAP with a recommendation.
 No obligation – you can also call us at 310-754-3807 because we love to chat.